 The Fort That Breathes: A Night Inside Jaisalmer's 850-Year-Old Living Fortress

-This is what "living heritage" means.
+This is what "living heritage" actually means.
 Not a concept.
 Not a museum placard.
 Kids hitting cricket balls over medieval temples.

 Checking Into a Medieval Room